This showpiece building of the Amsterdam Architecture Foundation is a one-stop shop for all your architectural needs. Expert staff are...

 It's a funny thing about floating Chinese restaurants: they look like tourist traps but so often serve superb food.
 The Sea Palace's...

 Oosterdok 2 · interesting places nearby

-NEMO's stepped, decklike roof is the city's largest summer terrace, and worth a stair climb for the panoramic views.
+NEMO's stepped, decklike roof is the city's largest summer terrace with panoramic views.

 Italian architect Renzo Piano conceived the design as the inverse of the IJ tunnel below.
 Inside, Piano's design reflects a 'noble factory', with exposed wiring and pipes.